How to Insulate a Garage Door

 What type of insulation is suitable for wooden frame-and-panel garage doors?

-Foam board insulation works best for garage doors made of wood frames and panels.
+Foam board insulation is best for wooden garage doors.

 What type of insulation is suitable for metal garage doors?

-Use fiberglass insulation batts for metal garage doors.
+Fiberglass insulation batts are great for metal garage doors.

 Are there DIY garage door insulation kits available?

-Yes, there are kits you can use to insulate your garage door yourself.
-They come with pre-cut insulation for easy setup.
+Yes, there are DIY kits for insulating your garage door.
+They come with pre-cut insulation for easy installation.

 What tools and materials are needed to insulate a garage door?